lifedox/granular-configuration-language/doc-spec/plugins.md

   1. `value` - This is the value loaded from YAML, after its passes through the {py:class}`.TagDecoratorBase`.
      - Its type is determined by the [Tag Type Decorator](#tag-type-decorator) you use.
      - `value` will always be a single variable no matter its type or union of types.
 It will never be processed with `*` or `**`.
-  2. {py:data}`.Root` - This is a reference to the root of final merged configuration.
+  2. {py:class}`.Root` - This is a reference to the root of final merged configuration.
      - It is used by [`!Ref`](yaml.md#ref) and [`!Sub`](yaml.md#sub) to support JSON Path and JSON Pointer querying the final configuration.
   3. {py:class}`.LoadOptions` - This a frozen {py:func}`dataclass <dataclasses.dataclass>` instance that contains the options used while loading the configuration file.
      - It is used [`!ParseFile`](yaml.md#parsefile--optionalparsefile) and [`!ParseEnv`](yaml.md#parseenv--parseenvsafe), so the delayed parsing uses the same options.